openspending/community.openspending.org/blog/_posts/2013-01-29-open-spending-in-morocco.md

 information AND comply with an FOI law, it can be a [somewhat confrontational move](http://constitution-unit.com/2011/05/24/we-can-work-it-out-eric-pickles-vs-nottingham-city-council/) to use the FOI laws to compel publication of fiscal data

+Transparency International Morocco had taken the OpenSpending software and [got it working themselves](http://floussna.ma/), but did encounter some problems; the OpenSpending community will work with them to help resolve or mitigate these; fundamentally, they're in the business of demonstrating what can usefully be done with more detailed spending data; OpenSpending is a key tool in a much larger process.
+We'll be pushing for the localization of OpenSpending into French.
+You can check our progress and help contribute at our site on the translation site at [Transifex](https://www.transifex.com/projects/p/openspending/language/fr/).

+what role is this tool playing? process

 note ministry of finance and university

-Transparency International Morocco had taken the OpenSpending software and [got it working themselves](http://floussna.ma/), but did encounter some problems; the OpenSpending community will work with them to help resolve or mitigate these

-Fundamentally, they're in the business of demonstrating what can usefully be done with more detailed spending data; OpenSpending is a key tool in a much larger process.

-We're hoping to push for the localization of OpenSpending into French.
-You can check our progress and help contribute at our site on the translation site at [Transifex](https://www.transifex.com/projects/p/openspending/language/fr/).